BigheadSMZ/TotKMods/Mods/00 - Essential (Choose Any or All)/FPS - DynamicFPS v1.5.4 (exefs) (romfs) [1.0.0-1.2.0]/readme.txt

-TotK DynamicFPS 1.5.4beta6 by /u/ChucksFeedAndSeed
+TotK DynamicFPS 1.5.4 by /u/ChucksFeedAndSeed
 Check https://www.reddit.com/user/ChucksFeedAndSeed/ for updates.

-To enable DynamicFPS make sure the "DynamicFPS - #1-0 - v1.5.4 (Main)" mod folder is enabled in your emulator.
+To enable DynamicFPS ensure the "DynamicFPS - #1-0 - v1.5.4 (Required)" mod folder is enabled in your emulator.
 With that enabled you can then enable the extra mods marked (Optional) to configure it as you like.

 ---